 Satisfy Your Sweet Tooth the Healthy Way

-If you’re looking for a sweet treat for your Valentine this week, look no further than dark chocolate.
+If you’re looking for a sweet treat, look no further than dark chocolate.
 Of course dark chocolate tastes good.
 It’s chocolate!
 But it may also be good for your heart.

 There are published studies that suggest dark chocolate – not milk or white – may aid in the prevention of heart disease.
 It is believed the flavonoids in cocoa may provide this benefit.
 It may also help to increase HDL, the good cholesterol, and decrease blood pressure; however, more studies are necessary to validate this benefit.